getredash/website/website/_kb/user-guide/dashboards/grouping-dashboards.md

 category: dashboards
 parent_category: user-guide
 helpscout_url: https://help.redash.io/article/63-grouping-dashboards
-title: Grouping Dashboards Using #Hashtags
+title: Grouping Dashboards Using Tags
 slug: grouping-dashboards
 ---
 Dashboards can be grouped with `#hashtags`.
 You simply add the `#hashtags` to the dashboard name.
 All currently used `#hashtags` will appear on the dashboards page left pane: